zenecture/neuroflow/README.md

 Where `W` are the weights, `Y` is the target and `net(X, W)` the prediction.
 The sum `Σ` is taken over all samples and the square `²` gives a convex functional form.
 We interpret the XOR-adder as a regression challenge, so the `SquaredError` is our choice.
-Alternatively, for 1-of-K classification, we could use the <a href="http://www.znctr.com/blog/digit-recognition#softmax">`SoftmaxLogEntropy`</a> loss function.
+Alternatively, for 1-of-K classification, we could use the <a href="http://www.znctr.com/blog/digit-recognition#softmax">`SoftmaxLogEntropy`</a> loss function, for N-of-K `SoftmaxLogMultEntropy` respectively.

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/derivative.png" width=443 height=320 />